rafinskipg/BombTouch/README.md

 [DEMO](http://rvpg.me/experiments/BombTouch/)

 TODO :
-- Adjust life / damage of enemies.

 - Make a menu appear when you hit Esc key
 - Rethink the top menu
-- Add that movement equation i saw on goo create.
-- Social is sharing only the image.

 - Create a class like sprite.js for paralax rendering
 - Send the game score to the backend
 - Add a -currentFrame method on the sprite.js, used to know when to shoot.
+- Add difficulties.
+- Make again the gif on the home

 ### Installation